trant44atwit/CloudLab1andMoreTT/Lab8/README.md

 - Exposes Redis on port `6379`
 - Mounts a Docker volume `redis_data` for persistence
 - Accessible from the CLI via Python’s `redis` client
+- Sets up Redis as a single instance rather than a cluster (multiple Redis nodes)
+- Allows for persistence through "--appendonly yes"

 ---